Selective031/RazorBoard/README.md

 BEHAVIOUR:

-When Razorboard senses that both bondary sensors are outside, it will go backward and then randomly select left or right and also randomly for how much.
+When Razorboard senses that both boundary sensors are outside, it will go backward and then randomly select left or right and also randomly for how much.
 If only one sensor is outside, it will go backward and then turn in the opposite direction, for randomly amount of time.

 GOING HOME: